 Having a solid plan in place will give you the best chance of success as you start your new business.

-The executor has a number of responsibilities, including:
+The business executor has a number of responsibilities, including:

 - Filing the articles of organization with the state

-- Appointing a registered agent for service of process
+- Appointing an agent for the service of the process

 - Obtaining tax ID numbers